Lapus/Wct/README.md

 ### Using

-If you use Linux OS, just copy *wcteditor* to *bin* folder, and you can use Wct Editor with following command:
+If you use Linux, just copy *wcteditor* to */usr/bin* folder, and you can use Wct Editor with following command:

 ```sh
 $ wcteditor <source> [output]